openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ]
 ```

-### Using `scopes` Parameter to Request Issuance of a Credential {#credential-request-using-type-specific-scope}
+### Using `scope` Parameter to Request Issuance of a Credential {#credential-request-using-type-specific-scope}

 In addition to a mechanism defined in (#credential-authz-request), the Wallet can request issuance of a credential of a certain type using an OAuth 2.0 `scope` request parameter.

-The value of `<credential-type>` indicates the type of Credential being requested, providers who do not understand the value of this scope in a request MUST ignore it entirely.
-The presence of a scope following this syntax in the request MUST be interpreted by the provider as a request for access to the Credential endpoint as defined in (#credential-endpoint) for the specific Credential type.
+The value of `scope` parameter MUST indicate the type of Credential being requested.

+Issuers MUST interpret each `scope` parameter as a request to access the Credential Endpoint as defined in (#credential-endpoint) for the issuance of a Credential type identified by that `scope`.
 Multiple scope parameters MAY be present in a single request whereby each occurrence MUST be interpreted individually.

+It is RECOMMENDED for the Wallets and the Issuers to pre-agree on how to resolve value of a `scope` parameter to an issuance request for a certain credential type.

+Providers who do not understand the value of this scope in a request MUST ignore it entirely.

 Below is a non-normative example of a Authorization Request scoped to a specific Credential type .